 Braeburn apples, botanically classified as part of the Rosaceae family, were first discovered growing in the Braeburn Orchard in New Zealand in 1952.
 They are a chance seedling, which means they were not bred intentionally but were created by nature.
 The exact parentage of Braeburn apples is unknown, but they are believed to be a relative of the lady hamilton and granny smith apple, both varieties which were growing in the orchard where the Braeburn apple was first discovered.
 Braeburn apples are a modern variety that is known as an all-purpose apple and are valued for their strong flavor that rivals the classic apple cultivars.

-Braeburn apples are a good source of soluble fiber, which has been proven to help lower cholesterol, control weight and regulate blood sugar.
-They also contain vitamins A and C, as well as a trace amount of boron and potassium, most of which is located in the apples skin.
+Braeburn apples are a good source of fiber, vitamins A, and C, and contain trace amounts of boron and potassium, most of which are located in the apple's skin.

-The Braeburn apple was first discovered in 1952 as a chance seedling growing on an orchard in New Zealand.
-It was named after the New Zealand orchard that first grew it for commercial distribution, Braeburn Orchard.
-Braeburn apples require sunlight to ripen properly and thrive in temperate to warm apple growing regions.
-A popular commercial variety they can be found growing in New Zealand, Chile, France and England as well as in orchards throughout the United States.
+The Braeburn apple was first discovered in 1952 as a chance seedling growing at the Braeburn orchard in New Zealand.
+It was then spread to warm regions around the world and has become a popular commercial variety.
+Braeburn apples can be found growing and sold at specialty markets in New Zealand, Chile, France, Italy, England, and United States.

 Restaurants currently purchasing this product as an ingredient for their menu.